Funds for clean school buses coming to hundreds of districts, White House says

 - Oops!Something went wrong.Please try again later.

-The Biden administration on Wednesday said it will provide funding to help school districts purchase clean-energy school buses, most of them electric.
+The Biden administration on Wednesday said it will provide funding to help school districts purchase clean school buses, most of them electric.
 Shown is a yellow electric school bus plugged into a charging station.
-(Photo by TW Farlow/Getty Images)
+(TW Farlow/Getty Images)

-WASHINGTON — As part of its ongoing effort to replace diesel-fueled school buses, the Biden administration on Wednesday said it will provide about 530 school districts across nearly all states with almost $1 billion to help them purchase clean school buses.
+As part of its ongoing effort to replace diesel-fueled school buses, the Biden administration on Wednesday said it will provide approximately 530 school districts across nearly all states with almost $1 billion to help them purchase clean school buses.

+According to the White House, the following Maine school districts will receive funding:

 The initiative, part of the U.S. Environmental Protection Agency’s Clean School Bus Program rebate competition, will give funds to school districts in 47 states and the District of Columbia to help them buy over 3,400 clean school buses.
 Alaska, Hawaii and Nevada are not part of this round of funding.